wfordh/higgins_site_hydeout/_drafts/whatever-is-next.md

 * [Interview with Ira Kaplan of Yo La Tengo](https://toneglow.substack.com/p/0345-ira-kaplan-yo-la-tengo)
 * This Census-Taker by China Miéville
 * Go Tell It On The Mountain by James Baldwin

+What I'm Watching

+* The Mandalorian
+* Clone Wars: The Mandalorian is tying in some characters and story lines from Clone Wars, so figured I'd watch it.
+Almost done with season one and so far, so good.
+Pretty solid and fun show.